Bible Institute of South Africa: Principalship

 The current Principal, Zimbabwe born Dr Daniel Simango, holds a Licentiate in Theology (LTh) from the Bible Institute of South Africa (2000), a BA in Theology (Cum Laude), a BA Honours in Theology from Potchefstroom University for Christian Higher Education (2002), and a MA in Old Testament from North West University (2006).
 In 2011, Daniel was awarded a PhD in Old Testament from North-West University.
 He lectures Old Testament and Hebrew courses to under-graduate students and supervises post-graduate students in Old Testament studies.

 The college Faculty is made up of full-time and part-time lecturers from South Africa and other countries.
-The Institute entered into a partnership agreement with Mission to the World in 1997 - the missionary sending agency of the Presbyterian Church in America – in terms of which a number of MTW teachers have joined the Faculty.

 In 2021 The BISA Board of Directors established the Augustine Chair of Reformed Theology.
-This Chair is currently occupied by Mr Sizwe Maseti MTh (cum laude) Stellenbosch University.
+This Chair is currently occupied by Mr Sizwe Maseti PhD candidate) Stellenbosch University.

 The Bible Institute of South Africa partners with several Missions Agencies giving students both pre and post-graduation opportunities to work cross culturally in society.